Giving to charity is great, not just for the recipients but for the givers, too.

 GiveWell also supports novel interventions, but through its All Grants Fund, not its Top Charities Fund.
 That can mean giving an organization a grant to run a study in order to find out whether a hypothetical future program is feasible.
 Or, more concretely, it can look like some grants GiveWell made in 2021: It directed $30 million to the Alliance for International Medical Action and International Rescue Committee to work on malnutrition, and $25 million to IRD Global to provide cash transfers in Pakistan to incentivize immunizations.

-Last year, GiveWell found itself in the position of having more funding available than extremely cost-effective opportunities to spend it on.
+Toward the end of 2021, GiveWell found itself in the position of having more funding available than extremely cost-effective opportunities to spend it on.
 So it made the (somewhat controversial) announcement that it would roll $110 million in funds into 2022, instead of distributing those funds to charities right away, in hopes of finding more high-impact opportunities later.

-“There’s this gap, and so we want to raise more, because there’s impact just being left on the table,” Elie Hassenfeld, GiveWell’s CEO, told Vox.
+“There’s this gap, and so we want to raise more, because there’s impact just being left on the table,” Elie Hassenfeld, GiveWell’s CEO, previously told Vox.

 It’s worth noting that GiveWell takes disconfirming research seriously.
 In 2017, it recommended Evidence Action’s No Lean Season, which offered no-interest loans to farmers in Bangladesh during the “lean season” between planting rice and harvesting it; the loans are conditional on a family member temporarily moving to a city or other area for short-term work.
 But a subsequent randomized evaluation found that the program didn’t actually spur people to migrate or increase their incomes, and GiveWell and Evidence Action then agreed that it should no longer be a top charity.
 Evidence Action stopped soliciting funds for it and later shut it down — an unusually scrupulous move for a charity.